Labyrinths

 How would access to a Hawaiian labyrinth enrich your life’s journey?

-We have submitted a proposal to become caretakers of the ‘Awapuhi Labyrinth, a huge 11-circuit Medieval pattern crafted from living bromeliads, about 30 minutes south of Hilo on the Big Island of Hawaii.
+We have become caretakers of the ‘Awapuhi Labyrinth, a huge 11-circuit Medieval pattern crafted from living bromeliads, about 30 minutes south of Hilo on the Big Island of Hawaii.

 29 - Chartres Heart.jpg